 Like, a lot.
 Wash them before and after handling food, whenever you blow your nose or touch garbage, and after you hold onto a grimy pole on public transit.
 Take care not to touch your face too often during the day to avoid transmitting germs.
 (I can’t be the only one who uses my hand as a chin rest when I’m sitting in front of my laptop.)

 When it comes down to it, spending a day out in the cold isn’t really going to cause a cold.
 You’ll still want to bundle up, but that’s just because nobody likes to be shivering during their morning commute.
-(And because hypothermia.
+(And because of hypothermia.
 Nobody wants hypothermia, right?)

-Knowing the true reasons for winter illness is one of your first lines of defense for staying well, so use your newfound wisdom to send colds and flu packing.
+Knowing the true reasons for winter illness is one of your first lines of defence for staying well, so use your newfound wisdom to send colds and flu packing.
 Here’s to a healthier winter season.